TcMenu/TaskManagerIO/README.md

 ## Important notes around scheduling tasks and events

-TaskManaagerIO is a cooperative scheduler, and cooperative schedulers by their very nature have unfair semantics.
+TaskManagerIO is a cooperative scheduler, and cooperative schedulers by their very nature have unfair semantics.
 In practice this means that you should not create repeating events or fixed rate schedules that have a 0 delay, if you do, no other tasks will run because the one with 0 delay will always win.

 ## Multi-tasking - advanced usage